-On November 21, 2016 the Company and partner SOQUEM Inc. ("SOQUEM") announced the results from the 2014-2015 hydrometallurgical tests conducted on the Kwyjibo Poly-metallic Rare Earth Elements-Copper-Iron-Phosphate Project ("Kwyjibo" or the "Project"), located in the Côte-Nord administrative district of northeastern Québec.
+During the year ended September 30, 2017, on November 21, 2016 the Company and partner SOQUEM Inc. ("SOQUEM") announced the results from the 2014-2015 hydrometallurgical tests conducted on the Kwyjibo Poly-metallic Rare Earth Elements-Copper-Iron-Phosphate Project ("Kwyjibo" or the "Project"), located in the Côte-Nord administrative district of northeastern Québec.

-- Relatively simple metallurgical flowsheet, a distinctive feature of the Kwyjibo project among peer rare earth element projects. - Approximately 90% extraction rate from rare earth concentrate for all rare earth elements for the Magnetitite Mineralization Type ("MM1"). - Focus and SOQUEM Inc. plan to perform an initial Mineral Resources Estimate, followed by a Preliminary Economic Assessment (PEA) in 2017-18.
+- Relatively simple metallurgical flowsheet, a distinctive feature of the Kwyjibo project among peer rare earth element projects. - Approximately 90% extraction rate from rare earth concentrate for all rare earth elements for the Magnetitite Mineralization Type ("MM1"). - The plan is to perform an initial Mineral Resource Estimate, followed by a Preliminary Economic Assessment study in 2017-18.